MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 }
 ```

 Now latency lands around `50μs`.
-I still have that issue of the many t's, but at least it didn't get worse.
+I still have that issue of the many t's, but at least the problem didn't get worse.

 I hook up the keyboard to `picocom` and start reading output lines.
 I output each state-delta as `M0, R0, C0 -> true [90237]`, matrix index, row_index, column index, and whether the key